What Is a SWOT Analysis?

 But you’re not sure whether it’s the right move.

 So, you do a SWOT analysis to help you decide.
-The goal of this SWOT analysis is to answer this question:
+The goal is to answer this question:

 Should we invest more time and resources into our website content to increase our inbound leads?

 Start with your strengths.
-Here are the strengths of our fictional marketing agency:
+Here are the fictional marketing agency’s strengths:

 - Many members of your existing team have content creation skills